 Easy Instant Pot congee!
 Comforting and delicious rice porridge in minutes.
-Make it with chicken, ground pork, or go meatless by using mushrooms.
+Make it with chicken, or ground pork, or go meatless by using mushrooms.

 Instant Pot Congee